 Instant Pot Easy Tomato Soup

-Instant Pot Sweet Potato Kale Soup just happens to be vegetarian and vegan, but those of us who eat meat won't miss not having any in this flavorful soup!
+Instant Pot Sweet Potato Kale Soup is super flavorful.
+This soup is also vegan, but those of us who eat meat won't miss not having any in this flavorful soup!

 - 1 small Onion, diced